-Community Life Groups: On Monday evenings from 7-9 PM, students will meet in their community life groups.
-Mentoring: As a student at Millar, you will be involved in mentoring.
+Mentoring: As a student at Millar, you will be involved in the Mentoring Program.
 You will meet with your mentor once a week to build an intentional relationship that lends perspective, creates accountability, and provides a listening ear.
 It is our desire for you to take ownership in mentoring here and wherever you may find yourself in the future.